bandprotocol/bandchain-docs-archived/docs/technical-specifications/how-to-join-as-a-validator.md

 sudo systemctl enable yoda
 ```

-Then start `bandd` service which also automatically initiates `yoda`
+You can now connect to BandChain using `bandd` service which also automatically initiates `yoda`

 ```bash
 # Start bandd daemon
 sudo systemctl start bandd
 ```

-Once `bandd` service has been started, logs can be queried by running `journalctl -u bandd.service -f` command.
-You will see your node beginning to sync.
+Once `bandd` and `yoda` services starting to sync, logs can be queried by running `journalctl -u bandd.service -f` command.

-After `yoda` service has been started, logs can be queried by running `journalctl -u yoda.service -f` command.
-Log should be similar to the following log example below.
-Once verified, you can stop tailing the log by typing `Control-C`.
+Logs should be similar to the following log example below.
+Once verified, you can stop tailing the log by typing `Control+C`.

 ```bash
 ... systemd[...]: Started Yoda Daemon.